DataDog/datadog-formula/README.rst

 ``datadog``
 -----------

-Installs and runs the Datadog agent.
+Installs, configures, and runs the Datadog agent.

-This formula uses pillar data to store the Datadog API key for your account (see ``pillar.example``).
+This formula uses the Salt pillar to configure Datadog checks.
+Since both Salt and Datadog use YAML for configuration, it's simple to essentially copy pillar data directly into Datadog check configuration files.
+Use the same syntax specified in any <check>.yaml.example.
+Your current configs can be copied verbatim into the Salt pillar (see ``pillar.example``).